Joliet Fire Department mourns death of Captain Kevin Hargis

-Joliet Fire Department Captain Kevin Hargis, 52, died at home on Saturday.
+Joliet Fire Department Capt.
+Kevin Hargis, 52, died at home on Saturday.

 Hargis, 52, was captain of Fire Station No. 7.
 The Joliet Police Department is investigating the incident, according to the news release.